Jonathan R. Alger: Personal history and family

-Alger was born and raised outside Rochester, N.Y.
+Alger was born and raised outside Rochester, New York.
 His wife, Mary Ann, has a B.S. from Auburn University and an M.B.A. from the University of Miami.
 The Algers have a daughter named Eleanor.

 Alger has sung with acclaimed choral groups that have toured internationally, made professional recordings and performed on national television.
 Additionally, he used to play trombone.